-A mini split can be used for both heating and cooling.
-It provides excellent energy efficiency, compared to central AC units and even gas-fired furnaces.
+A ductless mini split can be used for both heating and cooling.
+It provides excellent energy efficiency, compared to central AC and even gas-fired furnace.

-The average price to install a ductless air conditioner unit (single zone) is $2,900-4,000.
+The average price to install a single zone ductless system is $2,900-4,000.
 A typical two zone system costs $5,500-7,500.
-This tool can accurately estimate mini-split systems up-to 4 zones, with different indoor unit types & efficiencies.Calculate the Cost of Mini Split Heat Pump Now!
+This calculator can accurately estimate the cost of a mini-split with up-to 4 zones, as well as different indoor unit types & efficiencies.Calculate the Cost of Mini Split Heat Pump Now!

 See costs in your area Start Here - Enter Your Zip Code

-Because there are many different system options, sizes and brands, most homeowners are very confused about the real cost of ductless ac and heat pumps, as well as how to estimate proper system tonnage (BTU).
+Because there are many different options, sizes and brands, most homeowners are very confused about how much a ductless heat pump costs, as well as how to estimate proper system tonnage (BTU).

 You can get a very precise estimate for the cost of installing ductless air conditioning.